 Dolac Market is a farmers market and one of the best places in Zagreb that’s right in the heart of the city.
 It’s right by the main square and spans across two levels.
 You won’t find just food but also clothing and souvenirs.
 Fresh fruits and veggies are in the open air section while in the lower section is an enclosed fish market, bakeries, butchers and more.

 Explore Upper Town

-Upper Town is the most historic part of Zagreb as it is the oldest and most romantic part too.
+This part of Zagreb is the most historic as it is the oldest and most romantic part too.
 The name gives it away, it is the upper section of the city that sits higher on Medvednica Mountain.